LoopZ/V8Power/README.txt

     MS-DOS 6.2 and 6.22
     PC-DOS 7.0, 7.01 and 2000
     DR-DOS 7.03
-    DosBOX (i/o redirection or querying using stdout will NOT work) Windows 3.11 Shell
+    DOSBox (i/o redirection or querying using stdout will NOT work using the built-in DOSBox shell.
+However, they work fine in DOSBox when a compatible shell like FreeCOM is used)
+    Windows 3.11 Shell
     Windows 98 Shell and Command Line
     Windows XP SP3 Shell (except vcursor)